-Recurring billing is the best solution for ISP's charging customers' a fixed price on a recurring basis typically at the beginning of the billing cycle.
+Recurring billing is the best solution for ISPs to charge customers a fixed price on a recurring basis, typically at the beginning of the billing cycle.
 The Recurring type of billing is selected by default in the Splynx global configuration.

-Recurring Invoices can be issued every month in advance with Prepay or in Postpay Mode.
+Recurring invoices can be issued every month in advance with Prepaid or Postpaid Mode.

-The logic around prepay is, for example, on the 1st of May, Splynx will generate invoices for the period of 1 - 31 of May.
+The logic around prepaid is, for example, on the 1st of May, Splynx will generate invoices for the period of 1 - 31 of May.

-Customers using the recurring billing type can be set to use Postpay or Prepay mode, navigate to
+Customers using the recurring billing type can be set to use Postpaid or Prepaid mode in months.
+For this, navigate to customer's Billing → Billing config tab.

-In Billing settings, click on the "Period" drop-down list and choose between Postpay or Prepay mode with options to pay up to 12 months in advance.
+In Billing settings, click on Payment period drop-down list and choose Postpaid or number of months in Prepaid mode with options to pay up to 12 months in advance.

-Choose a Payment Method for recurring billing, options available are Cash, Bank Transfer, Credit Card, Refill Card and others when installed and configured.
+Select a Payment Method for recurring billing, options available are Cash, Bank Transfer, Credit Card, PayPal, Refill Card and others when installed and configured.

-The next step of setting up "Recurring billing" will be to choose the Billing day, Billing due day and a Deactivation period.
+The next step of setting up "Recurring billing" will be to choose Billing day, Payment due and a Deactivation period.

 Billing day - the day invoices will be generated automatically.

-Billing due day - the amount of days after the billing day the customer has to make payments before getting blocked.
+Payment due - the amount of days after the billing day the customer has to make payments before getting blocked.

 Next Block - the number of days the customer has left to make the payments for the invoices.